0xWra1th/Bash-Buckets/INSTALLATION.md

    * Start the server by running the start script -> ```./start.sh```
    * Inside the root directory you will find a testing folder containing 'Tests.py' -> ```"Bash-Buckets/testing/Tests.py"```
    * Run: ```python3 Tests.py <superuser-username> <superuser-password>```
-   * This will run the tests and confirm that the App if functioning correctly
+   * This will run the tests and confirm that the App is functioning correctly